pagkly/Zed/Investopedia4/UN Principles for Responsible Investment (PRI) Definition.md

 To combat this long-prevailing attitude, the PRI put forward six core principles, to which signatory companies must agree to commit themselves.
 As expressed on the organization’s website, these six principles are as follows:

--   Principle 1: We will incorporate ESG issues into investment analysis and decision-making processes.
+-   Principle 1: We [[Will|will]] incorporate ESG issues into investment analysis and decision-making processes.
--   Principle 2: We will be active owners and incorporate ESG issues into our ownership policies and practices.
+-   Principle 2: We [[Will|will]] be active owners and incorporate ESG issues into our ownership policies and practices.
--   Principle 3: We will seek appropriate disclosure on ESG issues by the entities in which we invest.
+-   Principle 3: We [[Will|will]] seek appropriate disclosure on ESG issues by the entities in which we invest.
--   Principle 4: We will promote acceptance and implementation of the Principles within the investment industry.
+-   Principle 4: We [[Will|will]] promote acceptance and implementation of the Principles within the investment industry.
--   Principle 5: We will work together to enhance our effectiveness in implementing the Principles.
+-   Principle 5: We [[Will|will]] work together to enhance our effectiveness in implementing the Principles.
--   Principle 6: We will each report on our activities and progress towards implementing the Principles.
+-   Principle 6: We [[Will|will]] each report on our activities and progress towards implementing the Principles.

 Collectively, the organizations that have become signatories to these six principles are responsible for a total [[assets under management (AUM)]](https://www.investopedia.com/terms/a/aum.asp) of over $80 trillion.
-This includes many prominent founding signatories who helped launch the program, such as the Norwegian Government Pension Fund; the Government Pension Fund of Thailand; the Canada Pension Plan Investment Board; and the [[California Public Employees’ Retirement System (CalPERS)]](https://www.investopedia.com/terms/c/calpers.asp).
+This includes many prominent founding signatories who helped launch the program, such as the Norwegian Government Pension Fund; the Government Pension Fund of Thailand; the Canada [[Pension Plan]] Investment Board; and the [[California Public Employees’ Retirement System (CalPERS)]](https://www.investopedia.com/terms/c/calpers.asp).

 ## Example of the UN Principles for Responsible Investment (PRI)